Croatia–France relations: History

 The connection between France and Croatia began with the spread of monasteries in Croatia by French Benedictine monks during the 800s and early 900s.
 Religious diffusion between the two regions began with France's influence on Croatian Catholicism.
 In 925, Croatia was elevated to the status of Kingdom and the notions of nobility quickly followed.
 Over the coming centuries Croatian nobility assumed French practices to great controversy.
 This contributed to wide spread political and social elitism among the nobles and monarch.
 The nobility regarded the peasant class as an unseen and irrelevant substrata of people which lead to high causality revolts and beheadings as well as sporadic periods of intense domestic violence.
 This strained ties with French culture and lead the people of Croatia to denounce French elitism.
-However, in In 1040, French liturgical books and reliquaries were brought to Zagreb to create its first Diocese.
+In 1040, French liturgical books and reliquaries were brought to Zagreb to create its first Diocese.

-French historian of the Fourth Crusade, Geoffroi de Villehardouin, described in Old French Zagreb as the “one of the best fortified cities in the world" later adding "that no more beautiful, stronger nor richer city could be found."
+French historian of the Fourth Crusade, Geoffroi de Villehardouin, described in Old French Zagreb as "one of the best fortified cities in the world" later adding "that no more beautiful, stronger nor richer city could be found."
 During the 14th century, French began to be diffused into Croatian society starting in Zagreb.
 Many of the Croatian elite studied at the French Sorbonne during the later 15th century and influenced the political landscape of the country for decades to come.
 One of the most prominent members was Saro Gučetić, who, upon request of the French King Francis I with Suleiman the Magnificent, negotiated secret pacts with neighboring countries.
 The expansion of literature in France during the early 16th century lead to many Croatian writers to be translated into French for the public.
 The first diplomatic relation between France and Croatia was the establishment of a consulate in Dubrovnik.
 The growing connection between the two countries was known as the frančezarije, and was formalized with the first French Masonic lodge in Croatia.
-As the 1789 French revolution progressed, the ideas of enlightenment deeply influenced Croatian society, which lead to the creation of Jacobin clubs in Zagreb and Dubrovnik.
+As the 1789 French Revolution progressed, the ideas of enlightenment deeply influenced Croatian society, which lead to the creation of Jacobin clubs in Zagreb and Dubrovnik.